FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 ```
 idf.py build
 ```
-If successful, there will be a new binary under the 'build' directory - build/GoldenReferenceIntegration.bin.
+If successful, there will be a new binary under the 'build' directory - build/ GoldenReferenceIntegration.bin.
 Copy this binary to another location, else it will be overwritten in the next step.

 ### 8.2 Build and flash the device with a binary with a lower version number
 1. Follow the same steps in 8.1, but this time, set the `Application version build` number to '0'.